-Pathways To Children’s projects focus on education and health care of poverty stricken children and their mothers.
-We work with reliable, responsible, and time tested in country partners who ensure our projects are highly functioning and sustainable.
-Pathways board is an “hands on” board that is involved in the decision-making process of both funding and management of projects.
-Pathways evaluates projects using measurable benchmarks.
+Pathways Board of Directors is an “hands on” board that is involved in the decision-making process of both the funding and management of its projects.
+Pathways ensures it has sustainable projects and evaluates projects using measurable benchmarks.
 Our partners supply us with extensive quarterly financial and progress reports.
 This, plus regularly visiting our projects and bringing volunteers, some who are experts in the fields of education and health care, helps us to make sure projects are running effectively and smoothly.

 Pathways is the major funding source for operation of the Jan Seva school and community development project.
 This project is made possible through a partnership with the Society for Indian Childrens Welfare (SICW), an experienced NGO (Non-Government Organization) with a long record of support for children and families.
 Jan Seva’s mission is to give severely… MORE »

 Pathways has organized volunteer trips to the facilities it supports by providing funding, staff and scheduled programming.
 The groups participating have included high school students, alumni from the University of Minnesota School of Public Health and many individual volunteers.
 Below is a description of 2018 scheduled trips.
 St. John Vianney Seminarian trips to Kolkata —… MORE »

 In January 2015, Pathways took 18 illustrious alumni from the University of Minnesota School of Public Health to volunteer at the Jan Seva’s school and clinics in Kolkata.
 A result of this successful trip, Pathways is now collaborating with the School of Public Health in developing an overseas field experience for current graduate students.
 In January… MORE »